← Back to Blog

 The ceramic window tint market has several strong brands — and a lot of shops that use budget film while charging premium prices.

-Here's an honest breakdown of the major ceramic tint brands, what they're best for, and how to make sure you're getting what you're paying for.
+Here's an honest ranking of the major ceramic tint brands, what they're best for, and how to make sure you're getting what you're paying for.

 3M Crystalline — Best heat rejection